COLD Weather Survival: Clothing

 One of the most difficult survival situations is a cold weather scenario.
 Every time you venture into the cold, you are pitting yourself against the elements.
-With a little knowledge of the environment, proper plans, and appropriate equipment, you can overcome the elements.
-As you remove one or more of these factors, survival becomes increasingly difficult.
-Remember, winter weather is highly variable.
-Prepare yourself to adapt to blizzard conditions even during sunny and clear weather.
+With a little bit of knowledge of the environment, proper plans, and appropriate equipment, you can overcome the elements.

-Cold is a far greater threat to survival than it appears.
-It decreases your ability to think and weakens your will to do anything except to get warm.
-Cold is an insidious enemy; as it numbs the mind and body, it subdues the will to survive.
+Cold is a far greater threat to survival than you may think.
+A cold body core temperature is an insidious enemy; as it numbs the mind and body, it even subdues the will to survive.

-C Keep clothing clean.
-This principle is always important for sanitation and comfort.
-In winter, it is also important from the standpoint of warmth.
-Clothes matted with dirt and grease lose much of their insulation value.
-Heat can escape more easily from the body through the clothing’s crushed or filled up air pockets.
+While clean clothing is always important for sanitation and comfort, clothes that are matted with dirt and grime may lose much of their insulation value.
+Heat can escape more easily from the body through the clothing’s crushed or dirt-filled air pockets within the fabric.

-O Avoid overheating.
-When you get too hot, you sweat and your clothing absorbs the moisture.
-This affects your warmth in two ways: dampness decreases the insulation quality of clothing, and as sweat evaporates, your body cools.
-Adjust your clothing so that you do not sweat.
+When you sweat, your clothing tends to absorb the moisture – and dampness decreases the insulation quality of clothing, and as sweat evaporates, your body cools.
+Adjust your clothing (layers) to avoid overheating and sweating.
 Do this by partially opening your parka or jacket, by removing an inner layer of clothing, by removing heavy outer mittens, or by throwing back your parka hood or changing to lighter headgear.
 The head and hands act as efficient heat dissipaters when overheated.

-D Keep clothing dry.
-In cold temperatures, your inner layers of clothing can become wet from sweat and your outer layer, if not water repellent, can become wet from snow and frost melted by body heat.
-Wear water repellent outer clothing, if available.
-It will shed most of the water collected from melting snow and frost.
+In cold temperatures, the inner layers of clothing can become wet from sweat.
+The outer layer (if not water repellent) can become wet from snow and frost melted by body heat.
+The inner layer of clothing should be of fabric that wick away moisture from your skin (e.g polyester blends, polypropene).
+Outer layers should be water repellent.
 Despite the precautions you take, there will be times when you cannot keep from getting wet.
-At such times, drying your clothing may become a major problem.
-On the march, hang your damp mittens and socks on your rucksack.
+At such times, and depending on your excursion, drying your clothing may become very important.
+Ideas include hanging your damp mittens and socks on your rucksack.
 Sometimes in freezing temperatures, the wind and sun will dry this clothing.
 You can also place damp socks or mittens, unfolded, near your body so that your body heat can dry them.
 In a campsite, hang damp clothing inside the shelter near the top, using drying lines or improvised racks.
 You may even be able to dry each item by holding it before an open fire.
 Dry leather items slowly.
 If no other means are available for drying your boots, put them between your sleeping bag shell and liner.
 Your body heat will help to dry the leather.